-The data and information held there summarises your credit history, so it can be worth reviewing it on a regular basis, and making sure it provides an accurate and up-to-date picture.
+It's data that summarises your credit history.
+It can be useful to review it on a regular basis and making sure it provides an accurate and up-to-date picture.

-When you make an application for a loan, credit card, mortgage or other type of credit (such as a new utility contract or mobile-phone account), lenders calculate a credit score, weighing up all the relevant information they find on your application and on your credit report.
+When you make an application for a loan, credit card, mortgage or other type of credit (like a new mobile phone account), lenders calculate a credit score.
+This is done by weighing up all the relevant information they find on your application and on your credit report.

-Different lenders can score the same factors differently, using their own formulae based on their own factors - there really is no 'magic number'.
-The same lender may even, for example, score a mortgage application differently to a credit card.
+Different lenders can score the same factors differently, using their own formula based on their own factors.

-Companies such as Experian can provide you with a guide to help you understand your credit report, and how the way you've managed the credit you've had in the past might affect applications you're making now.
-It can give you an indication of what kind of loan you might get.
+They can also help you understand your credit report and how the way you've managed credit in the past might affect applications you're making now.
+This can give you an indication of what kind of loan you might get.

 Try to stay within your credit limits and pay your credit bills on time.
 Missed or late payments affect your credit score for 6 months after you've paid them.
-If a lender defaults your account, for example if there are persistent or serious late payments, this affects it for 6 years and can have a big impact on your score.
-Any late payments, regardless of the account being defaulted or not, will also remain visible on your credit report for at least 6 years.
+Late payments will remain visible on your credit report for at least 6 years.

-Review your credit report regularly: make sure it's up to date, and that the information on it is accurate.
-If you do find anything that needs correcting, contact the relevant lender and ask for an amendment - your credit score provider can also raise a dispute on your behalf.
-Even small details like the way your name and address is recorded could have a significant impact.
+Review your credit report regularly: make sure it's up to date and holds accurate information.
+Contact the relevant lender or your credit score provider if anything needs amending.
+Even small details like the way your name and address is recorded can have a significant impact.

 Make sure you register to vote at your current address, as lenders use the electoral register to help confirm who you are and where you live.

-If you have several credit cards and overdrafts it can be easy to lose track of just how much credit you have available to spend.
+If you have several credit cards and overdrafts, it can be easy to lose track of just how much credit you have available.

 One of the major drawbacks of having access to a large amount of credit is that you may be tempted to spend more than you otherwise would, racking up debts that are expensive to pay off.

-Whether on credit cards, overdrafts or loans, if you have access to too much credit compared to your income and ability to repay lenders may be less likely to approve you for financial products in the future.
+If you have access to too much credit compared to your income, the risk of you not being able to repay the lender is higher, which means It's less likely you'll get approved for financial products in the future.

-If you did spend up to your limits would you feasibly be able to afford all the monthly repayments?
-If it looks like an unmanageable figure you may want to consider having a financial sort out, cancelling financial products you no longer need or reducing excessive limits to match your requirements.
+If you did spend up to your limits, consider whether you would be able to afford all the monthly repayments.
+If the figure looks unmanageable, you may want to consider having a financial sort out, cancelling financial products you no longer need or reducing excessive limits to match your requirements.